benjamin-firth/lawnbot/README.md

 ### DEV SET UP INSTRUCTIONS
 - `git clone` this repo
 - `cd` into that directory
-- Run `npm install`
+- Run `yarn`
-- Run `npm start` and open your browser to the indicated url
+- Run `yarn start` and open your browser to the indicated url
-- Run `npm test` to view testing suite
+- Run `yarn test` to view testing suite

 ### UX / UI TECHNOLOGIES USED
 - Figma